PoisotLab/ms_metaweb_perspectives/README.md

 # An illustration of metaweb embedding

-In this section, we illustrate the embedding of a collection of bipartite networks collected by @Hadfield2014TalTwo, using truncated Singular Value Decomposition (t-SVD) and RDPG [see @Strydom2022FooWeb for the full details].
+In this section, we illustrate the embedding of a collection of bipartite networks collected by @Hadfield2014TalTwo, using t-SVD and RDPG [see
+@Strydom2022FooWeb for the full details].
 Briefly, an RDPG decomposes a network into two subspaces (left and right), which are matrices that when multiplied give an approximation of the original network.
 The code to reproduce this example is available as supplementary material [note, for the sake of comparison, that @Strydom2021RoaPre have an example using embedding through PCA followed by prediction using a deep neural network on the same dataset].
 The resulting (binary) metaweb $\mathcal{M}$ has 2131 interactions between 206 parasites and 121 hosts, and its adjacency matrix has full rank (*i.e.* it represents a space with 121 dimensions).
 All analyses were done using Julia [@Bezanson2017JulFre] version 1.7.2, *Makie.jl* [@Danisch2021MakJl], and *EcologicalNetworks.jl* [@Poisot2019EcoJl].

 ![Illustration of an embedding for an host-parasite metaweb, using Random Dot Product Graphs. **A**, decrease in approximation error as the number of